 F-1 visa holders who are physically present in the U.S. to study remotely with Occidental (Oxy is required to report a visa holder’s location in SEVIS) will be charged for Oxy's health insurance.
 The College requires it because the insurance is comprehensive, covers a wide variety of circumstances and conditions and meets ACA requirements.

-When will we know whether or not we are expected to return to campus for work?
+Will we be expected to return to campus for work this fall?

-What health and safety measures will be in place to protect me at work?
+What health and safety measures are in place to protect me at work?
+What are the health requirements for fall?

 What do I do if I get sick?